-A Majse – funny counting rhymes regarding Jewish traditions;
+A Majse – fun rhymes regarding Jewish traditions

-Jontew Lider – poems about the most important Jewish holidays;
+Jontew Lider – rhymes about the most important Jewish holidays

-When we first begin discussing the project, we were wondering how to present Jewish history, traditions and religion to the children in a way that would be not only understandable, but also fun and interesting.
-That is why we made a decision that the best and the most gentle educational form is a fairy tale – a majse in Yiddish that is also how the project got the name.
+Already at the stage of preparing the project, we were thinking about how to show children the history, tradition and Jewish religion in a comprehensible, entertaining and interesting way.
+We decided on the best and the mildest form of education which is a fairy tale – “a Majse” in Yiddish (hence the name of the project).
 Fairy tales are priceless in teaching the youngsters about their heritage and can be used as a tool in developing the one’s national identity.
-Children who aquaint the contents of the tales about values typical for Jewish culture; also those about spiritual character get to know the heritage of its own nation.
-Stories put in our publications are presented in form of rhymes.
-Authors are Jewish writers from the mid-war time that created their works in Yiddish: Icchak Lejbusz Perec, Kadia Mołodowska, Lejb Kwitko, Ida Maze, Jehoszua Kamiński and Szmuel Cesler.
+The child can describe the typical values of Jewish culture, also of a spiritual nature, and recognize the heritage of its people, by getting acquainted with the content of a fairy tale.
+Fairy tales in our books are in the form of rhymed stories.
+The authors are Jewish writers who created in the interwar years, in Yiddish: Icchak Lejbusz Perec, Kadia Mołodowska, Lejb Kwitko, Ida Maze, Jehoszua Kamiński and Szmuel Cesler.